kbaseapps/kb_MaSuRCA/README.md

 General steps to run the MaSuRCA assemblers:

-    First, create a configuration file which contains the location of the compiled assembler, the location of the data and some parameters.
-Copy in your assembly directory the template configuration file '/install_path/sr_config_example.txt' which was created by the installer with the correct paths to the freshly compiled software and with reasonable parameters.
-Many assembly projects should only need to set the path to the input data.
+    First, create a configuration file which contains the location of the compiled assembler (the executable), data and assembly parameters.

     Second, run the 'masurca' script which will generate from the configuration file a shell script 'assemble.sh'.
 This last script is the main driver of the assembly.